tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Point Mass Gravity
 ##################

-The point-mass gravity acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.point_mass_gravity>`_.
+The point-mass gravity acceleration model can be created as indicated in the `API documentation <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.acceleration.point_mass_gravity>`_.
 It requires the following environment models to be defined: